verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 />
 ```

-And here's the markup you're going to need to _lazy load_ a responsive image.
+And here's the markup to _lazy load_ a responsive image.

 ```html
 <!-- Lazy loaded responsive image -->